 Consultation: Land Set Aside for Nature

-This is a consultation on which areas of campus land may be suitable for setting aside for nature.
+This was a consultation on which areas of campus land may be suitable for setting aside for nature.

 ‘Land set aside for nature’ refers to areas of land that are either not managed or are managed at a low level to encourage nature to develop.
 This could involve passive rewilding, where management is removed to allow nature to decide how the habitat develops over time.